Total robustness in Bayesian Nonlinear Regression: Theoretical assessments

-The first term, $2\sqrt{\kappa}(1+\Lambda)\{n(c+m+1)\}^{-1/2}$, arises from DP variations.
+The first term, $2(\sqrt{\kappa}+\kappa_X\Lambda)\{n(c+m+1)\}^{-1/2}$, arises from DP variations.

 The second term measures how far the chosen centring measures $(\Q_{XY,i},\Q_{X,i})$ are from the true DGP.
 Its weight is $c/(c+m)$.
-Thus we can borrow strength from a well‑calibrated prior by taking a moderate or large value of $c$.
+Thus we can borrow strength from a well-calibrated prior by taking a moderate or large value of $c$.
 Conversely, if historical information is unreliable, we can downweight it by letting $c/m\to0$, after which this term vanishes.

-The final line quantifies the error introduced by the latent covariate pseudo‑sampling scheme.
+The final line quantifies the error introduced by the latent covariate pseudo-sampling scheme.
 Its weight is $m/(c+m)$.
 We will show in Theorem~\ref{thm:pseudo-classical} that, for any sequence $M_n \to \infty$,

-with an analogous bound for the $X$‑marginal.
-The term $\sqrt{1-e^{-\mathrm{KL}_{*}}}$, which will be formally defined in Theorem~\ref{thm:pseudo-classical}, measures the \emph{total misspecification}: it is zero when the working model is correct and otherwise gives the best error attainable under the chosen family. \begin{remark} Theorem~\ref{thm:pseudo-classical} yields a remainder term $r_n\to 0$.
-Since the misspecified Bernstein–von Mises theorem \citep{kleijn2012bernstein} required for this bound is asymptotic, no general rate for $r_n$ is available.
-We therefore retain $r_n$ explicitly in the bound. \end{remark} If one adopts the no-pseudo-sampling variant (end of Subsection~\ref{sec:pseudo-sampling}) and $\P^{\mathrm{pseudo}}_{XY}$ reduces to $\hat{\P}^n_{WY}:=\sum_{i=1}^n \delta_{(W_i, Y_i)}$, we will show a replacement bound in Lemma~\ref{thm:nopseudo} that depends solely on the true ME distribution:
+with an analogous bound for the $X$-marginal.
+The term $\sqrt{1-e^{-\KL_{\ast}}}$, which will be formally defined in Theorem~\ref{thm:pseudo-classical}, measures the \emph{total misspecification}: it is zero when the working model is correct and otherwise gives the best error attainable under the chosen family. \begin{remark} Theorem~\ref{thm:pseudo-classical} yields a remainder term $r_n\to 0$.
+Since the misspecified Bernstein-von Mises theorem \citep{kleijn2012bernstein} required for this bound is asymptotic, no general rate for $r_n$ is available.
+We therefore retain $r_n$ explicitly in the bound. \end{remark} If one adopts the no-pseudo-sampling variant (end of Section~\ref{sec:pseudo-sampling}) and $\P^{\mathrm{pseudo}}_{XY}$ reduces to $\hat{\P}^n_{WY}:=\sum_{i=1}^n n^{-1} \delta_{(W_i, Y_i)}$, we will show a replacement bound in Lemma~\ref{thm:nopseudo} that depends solely on the true ME distribution:

 These three pieces provide a clear strategy.
 A decision-maker can start with a relatively informative prior (moderate $c$) to exploit domain knowledge.
-If such knowledge is unreliable, reducing $c$ or increasing the pseudo‑sample size $m$ shifts weight to the empirical component.
+If such knowledge is unreliable, reducing $c$ or increasing the pseudo-sample size $m$ shifts weight to the empirical component.

-\subsubsection{Pseudo-sampling Bounds: Classical ME}
+\subsection{Pseudo-sampling bounds: classical ME}

-We now control the pseudo–sample discrepancy term in Theorem~\ref{thm:gen-bound-main} under \emph{classical} ME.
+We now control the pseudo-sample discrepancy term in Theorem~\ref{thm:gen-bound-main} under \emph{classical} ME.
 Let the true DGP under classical ME be

-The joint density of the observed \((W,Y)\) is $p^{0}_{WY}(w,y)=\int_{\mathcal X}p^{0}_{X}(x)f^{0}_{N}(w-x)f^{0}_{E}\bigl(y-g_{0}(x)\bigr){\dd}x$.
+The joint density of the observed \((W,Y)\) is $p^{0}_{WY}(w,y)=\int_{\mathcal X}p^{0}_{X}(x)f^{0}_{N}(w-x)f_E^0\bigl(y-g^0(x)\bigr){\dd}x$.

 We work under a misspecified model